symbol/symbol-docs/source/guides/account/converting-an-account-to-multisig.rst

         :language: javascript
         :lines: 30-38

-The next step is to convert the account into a multisig account by setting a :ref:`modify multisig account transaction <modify-multisig-account-transaction>`.
-As it is a 1-of-2 multisig account, set the minimum signatures to 1.
+2. Convert the account into a multisig account by setting a :ref:`modify multisig account transaction <modify-multisig-account-transaction>`.
+As they want a 1-of-2 multisig account, set the minimum signatures to 1.

 .. example-code::